geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah, yeah.
 OK, great, because I was testing that.
 And also, I was trying to just comment it all rules inside p and reduce collapse.
 And I was trying to remove the alignment, because I was interested to know what, if any, if every one of those are used.
 And oftentimes, I can get all the tasks to pass.
 But if I look into the underlying kernels, things would be different.
 So if you also notice things that are working on this area, I think it would be nice to have more robusted test case against it.

 ##### **Sieds Lykles** [[00:59:28](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3568)]
 I mean, yeah, I fixed, like, I changed one of the rules.
-And then that fixed one in A range in, like, Lama.
-If you see on Benchmark, there's, like, a really big drop on Lama, because it had some A range.
+And then that fixed one in A range in, like, LLaMA.
+If you see on Benchmark, there's, like, a really big drop on LLaMA, because it had some A range.
 But yeah, that one is not in the test.

 ##### **Chenyu** [[00:59:50](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3590)]
 Yeah, usually, there is a problem if we can remove rules and all the tests pass.
 But this subtly breaks something else.
 And I feel like let's simplify and, like, folding places, like, one of those.
 And this is bad, because it made it very hard to iterate and try to, like, merge rules or change stages, because these, like, hidden things.
 So ideally, those should be captured more explicitly.